mskill/malika/GitHub_account_repo_NewVersion.md

 ## Hands-on Lab1: Create your GitHub account

 The hands-on labs for this course requires an enviornment for working with GitHub repository.
-GitHub provides cloud storage for source code, supports all popular programming languages, and streamlines the iteration process.
-The most important is GitHub will always be free for public and open source projects.

 ## Objective
 After completing this lab, you will be able to: